MicrosoftDocs/powerapps-docs/articles/register-custom-api.md

 ## Prerequisites

 - A [PowerApps account](https://powerapps.microsoft.com).
-- A Swagger file (JSON) for your custom API.
+- A Swagger file (JSON) OR a URL to Swagger definition for your custom API.
 If you don't have one, we'll show you several options to create the Swagger file.
 - An image to use as an icon for your custom API (optional).